-- revoking our business and operating licenses; - discontinuing or restricting our operations; - imposing fines or confiscating any of our income that they deem to have been obtained through illegal operations; - imposing conditions or requirements with which we or WFOE and the VIE may not be able to comply; - requiring us, WFOE and the VIE to restructure the relevant ownership structure or operations; - restricting or prohibiting our use of the proceeds from our initial public offering and the concurrent private placement or other of our financing activities to finance the business and operations of the VIE and its subsidiaries; or - taking other regulatory or enforcement actions that could be harmful to our business.
+- · revoking our business and operating licenses; - · discontinuing or restricting our operations; - · imposing fines or confiscating any of our income that they deem to have been obtained through illegal operations; - imposing conditions or requirements with which we or WFOE and our VIE may not be able to comply; - requiring us, WFOE and our VIE to restructure the relevant ownership structure or operations; - restricting or prohibiting our use of the proceeds from our initial public offering and the concurrent private placement or other of our financing activities to finance the business and operations of our VIE and its subsidiaries; or - taking other regulatory or enforcement actions that could be harmful to our business.

 Any of these actions could cause significant disruption to our business operations, and may adversely affect our business, financial condition and results of operations.
-In addition, if the PRC governmental authorities find our legal structure and contractual arrangements to be in violation of PRC laws and regulations, it is unclear what impact these actions would have on us and on our ability to consolidate the financial results of the VIE and its subsidiaries in our consolidated financial statements.
-If any penalty results in our inability to direct the activities of the VIE and its subsidiaries and/or assert contractual control rights over the assets of the VIE and its subsidiaries that conduct substantially all of our PRC operations, and such a penalty significantly impacts their economic performance and/or our ability to receive economic benefits from the VIE and its subsidiaries, we may not be able to consolidate the VIE and its subsidiaries into our consolidated financial statements in accordance with U.S. GAAP.
+In addition, if the PRC governmental authorities find our legal structure and contractual arrangements to be in violation of PRC laws and regulations, it is unclear what impact these actions would have on us and on our ability to consolidate the financial results of our VIE and its subsidiaries in our consolidated financial statements.
+If any penalty results in our inability to direct the activities of our VIE and its subsidiaries and such a penalty significantly impacts their economic performance and/or our ability to receive economic benefits from our VIE and its subsidiaries, we may not be able to consolidate our VIE and its subsidiaries into our consolidated financial statements in accordance with U.S. GAAP.

-Our contractual arrangements with the VIE and its shareholders may not be as effective in providing operational control or enabling us to derive economic benefits as a direct ownership of a controlling equity interest would be.
+Our contractual arrangements with our VIE and its shareholders may not be as effective in providing operational control or enabling us to derive economic benefits as a direct ownership of a controlling equity interest would be.

-The VIE and its subsidiaries are consolidated for accounting purposes only, and we do not own any equity interest in any of these entities.
-We have relied and expect to continue to rely on contractual arrangements with the VIE, its shareholders and subsidiaries to operate our business activities.
-These contractual arrangements may not be as effective as direct ownership in providing us with control over the VIE and its subsidiaries.
-For example, the VIE, its subsidiaries or shareholders may fail to fulfill their contractual obligations with us or take other actions that are detrimental to our interests.
+We have relied and expect to continue to rely on contractual arrangements with our VIE, its shareholders and subsidiaries to operate our business activities.
+These contractual arrangements may not be as effective as direct ownership in providing us with control over our VIE and its subsidiaries.
+For example, our VIE, its subsidiaries or shareholders may fail to fulfill their contractual obligations with us or take other actions that are detrimental to our interests.